PhilipVigus/film-follower/README.md

 [Film follower](https://filmfollower.philvigus.com) is a website designed and built to solve a problem my wife and I were having.
 We watch a lot of films through a service called [Cinema Paradiso](https://www.cinemaparadiso.co.uk/).
 We maintain a list of films we want to see, and they send us a random film from the list a couple of times a month.

-The way we keep up-to-date with films is to watch trailers from [Trailer Adddict](https://www.traileraddict.com/) using their RSS feed.
+We keep up-to-date with available films by watching trailers from [Trailer Addict](https://www.traileraddict.com/) using their RSS feed.
 Before film follower, we were subscribed to the feed through my email, and would manually track films we wanted to watch using a spreadsheet.
 This was fiddly, time-consuming and generally awkward.

-Film follower is the second version of the site.
-The original version of film follower was the first full-stack site I built, before I had a job in software development.
+Film follower solves this problem, and is the second version of the site.
+The original was the first full-stack site I built, before I had a job in software development.
 You can find it's repository [here](https://github.com/PhilipVigus/trailers-express).

 The new version has enhanced features including authentication, a full suite of unit and feature tests, client-side infinite scrolling, and the ability to leave reviews and ignore films you aren't interested in.